valera-rozuvan/valera-rozuvan/README.md

 Just a humble reminder, remember to [Keep Stuff Simple](https://lets-be-simple.net/) (KISS principle).

-It's 2024 - and I am alive and kicking!
+It's 2024.
 Take a good look around, there is so-o-o much stuff to do and learn.
 On to code, then ;)